16 dead, 16 missing as fire crews try to corral Los Angeles blazes before winds return this week

 Fierce Santa Anas have been largely blamed for turning the wildfires sparked last week into infernos that leveled entire neighborhoods around the city where there has been no significant rainfall in more than eight months.

-Twelve people were missing within the Eaton Fire zone and four from the Palisades Fire, Los Angeles County Sheriff Robert Luna said Sunday morning.
+Twelve people were missing within the Eaton Fire zone and four were missing from the Palisades Fire, Los Angeles County Sheriff Robert Luna said.
+Luna added that “dozens” more reports might have come in Sunday morning and investigators were reconciling whether some of the missing might be among the dead.
+There are no children among those reported missing, he said.

 Meanwhile, the death toll rose to 16 over the weekend.
 Five of the deaths were attributed to the Palisades Fire and 11 resulted from the Eaton Fire, the Los Angeles County coroner’s office said in a statement Saturday evening.

-“There are still active fires that are burning within the Palisades area, making it extremely, extremely dangerous for the public,” Crowley said at a Sunday briefing.
-“There’s no power, there’s no water, there’s broken gas lines, and we have unstable structures.
-The first responders are working as quickly as possible to ensure that it is safe for you to return into your communities.”
+“There are still active fires that are burning within the Palisades area, making it extremely, extremely dangerous for the public,” Crowley said at a Sunday morning briefing.
+“There’s no power, there’s no water, there’s broken gas lines, and we have unstable structures.”

 Officials warned the ash can contain lead, arsenic, asbestos and other harmful materials.